xNickyDev/Lady-Gaga/commands/music/play.md

 # .play

-{% hint style="info" %} Our music system supports tracks by Spotify only.
-Any song links must be a valid Spotify track or playlist URL. {% endhint %}
+{% hint style="info" %} Our music system only supports tracks from Spotify.
+All song links must be a valid Spotify track or playlist URL. {% endhint %}

 ## Usage
 ```